codeforkjeff/simplesign/README.md

 sign_sequence() should return a dict representing a sequence of messages to display.
 It should contain two key/value pairs: 'duration', whose value is an int specifying the duration of the sequence in seconds, and 'messages', a list of dicts each describing a message to display.

-config-sample.py contains the bare bones "hello world" example to demonstrate the data structure that config file should return
+config-sample.py contains the bare bones "hello world" example to demonstrate the data structure that the config file should return.

-config-complex.py creates messages from a number of different sources, including buildbot status (which we use for continuous integration to track breakage), weather.com, news sources, The Onion, bugzilla 'quips', etc. This is more or less the config file used at my workplace, but I've blanked out URLs and hostnames, so you will need to adapt the code for your own purposes.
+config-complex.py is more or less the config file used at my workplace, but I've blanked out URLs and hostnames, so you will need to adapt the code for your own purposes.

 To run a particular configuration, use the -m option: